 Care Calls are another intervention IOCC can deploy when responding to a crisis.
-Care Calls are phone or video calls made by trained IOCC staff and volunteers to individuals identified in the emergency (by

-Frontliners, Emergency Action Teams, or through referrals by other responders) who may be feeling isolated, overwhelmed, or unsure how to process their feelings.
-While many people today are comfortable connecting via social media and other nonverbal communication channels, some, often the elderly or those living alone, appreciate the opportunity to talk and learn that someone is listening and ready to help.
+Care Calls are phone or video calls to individuals identified in the emergency connecting via social media and other nonverbal communication channels, some, often the elderly or those living alone, appreciate the opportunity to talk and learn that someone is listening and ready to help.
 Care Calls follow an intentional, vetted script prepared by experts.
 A Care Call could be a one-time call or a series of calls, and can also result in a referral to a Frontliner or to another service provider who can offer support.